rafamel/objection-before-and-unique/README.md

 [`npm install objection-before-and-unique`](https://www.npmjs.com/package/objection-before-and-unique)

-## Todo

-- Test ignoreOld
-- before receive object + patch + this - [destructure](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
-- flowi or joi validation: as it is a partial validation.
-Intended so the main structure is on jsonSchema.
-Specify options for Joi.validate().
-Even though Joi/Flowi, errors are thrown via Model.createValidationError().
-- fetching: 'implicit', 'explicit', 'ignore'
-- Readme: because it uses $beforeInsert and $beforeUpdate, remember to, if changed in your model, always resolve `super` first.

 ## Usage

 Because of the way `Objection.js` works, [as it doesn't recover and pass the previous instance implicitly when doing patches or updates through `Model.query()` to `$beforeUpdate`](http://vincit.github.io/objection.js/#_s_beforeupdate), any [Model.query()](http://vincit.github.io/objection.js/#query) update/patch method will fail.
 In order to update/patch using this plugin, you must recover the instance first, and then do [`instance.$query()`](http://vincit.github.io/objection.js/#_s_query).
 This will have a negative performance impact... // chc